 Daughter Gertrude Louise Minard (1899-2001) was born in 1899.

-She married Joseph "Howard" Kreuer (1898-1927), son of Joseph and Magdoline (Brown) Kreuer Jr. of Pittsburgh.
+She was twice-wed.
+She first married Joseph "Howard" Kreuer (1898-1927), son of Joseph and Magdoline (Brown) Kreuer Jr. of Pittsburgh.
 Their nuptials were celebrated on June 10, 1920, by Rev. Joseph Suln of 130 Larimer Avenue in Pittsburgh.
-Gertrude was age 21 at the time, and Joseph was 22.
+Gertrude was age 21, and Joseph was 22.

-They had one daughter -- Kathryn L. Emery.
+They bore an only daughter -- Kathryn Louise "Kitty Lou" Emery.

 In 1913, a year after giving birth, Gertrude faced the sudden and unexpected death of her father Howard.
 Her daughter Kathryn thus grew up not remembering the man.

 Howard later became president of the Vilsack-Kreuer Real Estate Company.
 Active in the community, he belonged to Sacred Heart Catholic Church of East Liberty and was a life member of the Pittsburgh Athletic Association and the Elks Club.

 Tragedy rocked the family again in the late summer of 1927.
 Howard, in his 30th year, was stricken with a pulmonary abscess after undergoing a tonsillectomy.
 Also suffering from heart disease ("myocarditis"), he died on Aug.
 19, 1927, in St. Francis Hospital.

 The funeral was held in their home at 1411 Browning Road in Pittsburgh's East End.
 Burial was in Mt.
 Carmel Cemetery.
 His obituary in the Pittsburgh Press included a photograph, which is reproduced here.